miriamposner/basic_audio_premiere/basic_audio_editing_in_premiere.md

 Sound is denoted in decibels (dB).
 If you look closely at the audio meter, you'll see that the top of the meter—indicating the loudest sound—is actually a zero.
 The larger negative numbers below zero indicate softer volumes.

 What happens if the audio is so loud it goes past zero?
 Then we say the audio is **clipped**.
 That means that the audio is being played back at a volume that exceeds the quality at which it was recorded.
 When that happens, you'll hear distortion.
-So you want to keep your volume below zero—preferable somewhere in the -6 to -12 dB range.
+So you want to keep your volume below zero—preferably somewhere in the -6 to -12 dB range.

 As you play the audio clip, try clicking and unclicking the **S** icons below each of the levels.
 The "S" stands for "solo," and clicking this box allows you to hear each channel in isolation